plone/documentation/docs/install/installation-backend-from-packages-step-by-step.md

 runwsgi ./etc/zope.ini
 ```

+It will take a few seconds to start the Zope instance.
 You can stop the instance later with {kbd}`ctrl-esc`.

-If you now open the browser with http://localhost:8080/, you see that you already can create a Plone instance.
-Before doing this, we configure our Zope instance for blobs, configure add-ons, etc..
+Before creating a Plone site on http://localhost:8080/, we configure our Zope instance for blobs, configure add-ons, etc..

 For the configuration, you have two options:
 1. *manual* configuration by editing {file}`site.zcml` and {file}`zope.conf` (^[Configuring and Running Zope](https://zope.readthedocs.io/en/latest/operation.html))